coleygroup/pyscreener/README.md

 - a metadata template containing screen-specific options in a JSON-format string.
 See the [metadata](#metadata-templates) section below for more details.
 - the number of CPUs you would like to parallellize each docking simulation over.
 This is 1 by default, but Vina-type software can leverage multiple CPUs for faster docking.
 A generally good value for this is between `2` and `8` depending on your compute setup.
 If you're docking molecule-by-molecule, e.g., reinforcement learning, then you will likely want this to be as many CPUs as are on your machine.

-There are a variety of other options you can specify as well (including how to score a ligand given that multiple scored conformations are output, how many times to repeatedly dock a given ligand, etc.) To see all of these options and what they do, use the following command: `python run.py --help`
+There are a variety of other options you can specify as well (including how to score a ligand given that multiple scored conformations are output, how many times to repeatedly dock a given ligand, etc.) To see all of these options and what they do, use the following command: `psycreener --help`

 All of these options may be specified on the command line or in a configuration file that accepts YAML, INI, and `argparse` syntaxes.
 Example configuration files are located in [integration-tests/configs](integration-tests/configs).
-Assuming everything is working and installed properly, you can run any of these files via the following command: `python run.py --config integration-tests/configs/<config>`
+Assuming everything is working and installed properly, you can run any of these files via the following command: `pyscreener --config integration-tests/configs/<config>`

 ### Metadata Templates
 Vina-type and DOCK6 docking simulations have a number of options unique to their preparation and simulation pipeline, and these options are termed simulation "metadata" in `pyscreener`.
 At present, only a few of these options are supported for both families of docking software, but future updates will add support for more of these options.
 These options may be specified via a JSON struct to the `--metadata-template` argument.
 Below is a list of the supported options for both types of docking screen (default options provided in parentheses next to the parameter)